BOSTON — Jerry Keefe stood motionless and stared blankly up at the TD Garden jumbotron.

 “Going into the second period, you’re still in that game,” Keefe lamented postgame.
 “You get the next one and you’re still in the game.”

-Instead, the matchup played out much as the entire year has — a tale of two teams with different levels of talent, whose seasons are headed in opposite directions.
+Instead, the game offered a harsh dose of reality — a matchup of two teams with vastly different levels of talent, whose seasons are headed in opposite directions.

 No. 1 Boston College stomped all over Northeastern in a 8-2 victory in the Beanpot Semifinal, with each of the Eagles’ eight goals coming from different players.
-The loss snapped Northeastern’s streak of six straight Beanpot finals appearances, and the Huskies will instead settle for a consolation matchup next Monday against Harvard, who were swarmed 7-1 by Boston University in the first semifinal.
+The loss snapped Northeastern’s streak of six straight Beanpot finals appearances, and the Huskies will instead settle for a consolation matchup next Monday against Harvard, which was swarmed 7-1 by Boston University in the first semifinal.

 “BC has a heck of a team.
 They played really well tonight, we didn’t, and they deserve to move on,” Keefe said.
 “We obviously didn’t deserve to move on.”

-Though Northeastern has found another gear on the Beanpot stage in recent years, the Huskies team that showed up on Monday was very much the same group which has disappointed throughout this season.
+Though Northeastern has found another gear on the Beanpot stage in recent years, the Huskies team that showed up on Monday very much resembled same group, with the same issues, that has disappointed repeatedly throughout this season.

-And while the Huskies appeared to be turning the corner with four wins in five games to begin January, Monday was Northeastern’s third straight defeat, dropping their record to 9-13-3 — the program’s worst mark through 25 games in nine years.
+The Huskies appeared to be turning the corner with four wins in five games to begin January, but Monday marked Northeastern’s third straight defeat, dropping its record to 9-13-3 — the program’s worst mark through 25 games in nine years.

-The game could not have started much worse for Northeastern.
 The Eagles entered Monday on a seven-game winning streak, and they scored within the game’s first eight minutes during each win.
-At last Monday’s Beanpot Media Day, Keefe emphasized the importance of getting off to a strong start — a point underscored by the Huskies scoring three first-period goals when they topped BC 4-2 at Matthews Arena back on Nov.
+At last Monday’s Beanpot Media Day, Keefe emphasized the importance of getting off to a strong start — a point underpinned by the Huskies scoring three first-period goals when they topped BC 4-2 at Matthews Arena back on Nov.
 23.

 Instead, on the Eagles’ first rush into their attacking end just 46 seconds into the game, freshman Teddy Stiga waltzed into the high slot and beat Northeastern goalie Cameron Whitehead top-corner.

-Though Whitehead is not to directly blame for many of the Eagles’ eight goals — some of which they just walked into wide-open one timers — he did appear to have a clear line of vision to Stiga’s shot from distance, and was late to react with his glove.
+Though Whitehead is not at directly fault for many of the Eagles’ eight goals — some of which they just walked into wide-open one timers or odd-man rushes — he did appear to have a clear line of vision to Stiga’s shot from distance, and was late to react with his glove.

 “We know we’re playing a tough opponent, the defending champs, so to get off to that quick start from Teddy’s score was really important for us,” said BC coach Greg Brown.
 “That set a really good tone.”